MIRAvzw/qt-brisa/doc/docSource/glossary/index.rst

 	service
 		For our purposes, a service should be considered an UPnP service, in other words, it is a logical functional unit capable of exposing actions and modeling a device state through the use of state variables.
-For example, a Door device could have a service called ControlDoor which would expose Door state (Open or Closed) and UpnP actions responsible for opening and closing the Door.
+For example, a Door device could have a service called ControlDoor which would expose Door state (Open or Closed) and UPnP actions responsible for opening and closing the Door.

 	control point